open-telemetry/opentelemetry-collector-contrib/receiver/redisreceiver/README.md

 _Required._

-### refresh_interval
+### collection_interval

 This receiver runs on an interval.
 Each time it runs, it queries Redis, creates metrics, and sends them to the next consumer.
-The `refresh_interval` configuration option tells this receiver the interval duration between runs.
+The `collection_interval` configuration option tells this receiver the duration between runs.

-This value be a string readable by Golang's `ParseDuration` function: e.g. "1h30m".
+This value must be a string readable by Golang's `ParseDuration` function: e.g. "1h30m".
 Valid time units are "ns", "us" (or "µs"), "ms", "s", "m", "h".

 _Required._